ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 The scene's orientation can also be specified in the coordinate system module's parameters using Euler angles (:par:`sceneHeading`, :par:`sceneElevation`, :par:`sceneBank`).
-In the default setting, the X axis points East, the Y axis points North, and the Z axis points up.
+In the default setting, the X-axis points East, the Y-axis points North, and the Z-axis points up.

 The size of the simulation scene is determined automatically, taking into